This post may contain affiliate links. Please see our disclosure policy.

 Notes on Ingredients

-- Blackberries: Fresh or frozen.
-If using frozen berries, DO NOT defrost.
+- Blackberries: Fresh or frozen work equally well.
+If using frozen berries, do not thaw.

-- Sugar: Granulated sugar is used to sweeten the berries while brown sugar (dark or regular) is used in the crisp topping.
+- Sugar: Granulated sugar is used to sweeten the berries while brown sugar (dark or regular) is used in the crisp topping for more depth.

-- Cornstarch: Is used to thicken the juices from the berries as they bake.
+- Cornstarch: Thickens the berry juices as they bake.
 Feel free to replace the cornstarch with equal amounts of tapioca starch or arrowroot powder.

 - Use Any Berry You Like.
 Don't have blackberries on hand?
 Swap them out for blueberries, raspberries, or strawberries.
 I sometimes use a combination of a variety of berries with delicious results.